 Research suggests human transcription accuracy is around 95 percent.
 That’s one mistake in every 20 words transcribed.
 Speech recognition researchers are aiming for an error rate that’s on par.

 Both Microsoft and IBM claim to have met a level of accuracy nearing this with their own speech-to-text solutions.
 But AI-based transcription doesn’t always fare so well outside the ideal conditions of a corporate laboratory.
-Background noise, poor acoustics, heavy accents and dialects, specialized vocabulary, and subpar recording equipment can all hamper the accuracy of automatic transcription.
+Background noise, poor acoustics, heavy accents and dialects, specialized vocabulary, and subpar recording equipment can all hamper AI speech-to-text accuracy.
 In truly unfavorable conditions you might end up with “word salad”, puzzling (or drawing laughter from) anyone in the audience who’s following along.

 Humans tend to do better at transcription particularly when multiple speakers are involved.
 Machines struggle with this, which may or may not be an issue depending on the nature of your event.
 (But machines are closing the gap in this regard; see, for example, Google’s AI speaker diarization technology, which will make live automatic transcription of panel discussions and other multi-participant formats possible.)